ReyhanCraft11/ping-pong/README.md

 # ping-pong
-a ping pong project for algorithmics
+a ping pong project for algorithmics, i'm still a student btw